 - Are a professional who provides an independent view, operates to industry standards and can be trusted with their cows

-The spring BCS events have now finished and another round of events will be held in autumn.
+The autumn BCS events are here.
 To express interest in the autumn round of events please click on the appropriate event link below.
 Please also note the BCS Assessor Certification Programme changed in 2017!
 The bullet points below will help ensure you register for the correct event: